 Rain Poncho

-Florida rains a lot.
 It doesn’t matter if rain is not in the forecast before you go, count on rain.
-The good news is the rain usually goes as quickly as it rolls in.
+The good news is the rain usually goes away as quickly as it rolls in.
 It’s also not a bad idea to have a poncho for splash mountain so you aren’t walking around in soggy clothes all day.
-For the little ones, it’s easy to take an extra pair of clothes are pack a poncho just in case.
-A poncho in the parks $12+
+For the little ones, it’s easy to take an extra pair of clothes and pack a poncho just in case.
+A poncho in the parks is $12+.
+You can grab some from the camping area in Walmart for around a dollar apiece.

 Lanyard

 You can decide if your child is old enough to swap pins and keep a lanyard on.
 I know my daughter would have done great but my son, not so much.
-We’ve lost pins and the lanyard tends to get heavy throughout the day.
+We’ve lost a lot of pins, and the lanyard can start to get heavy throughout the day.
 At Disney, you will spend $30+ for a starter kit.
 The starter kit usually comes with a lanyard and 3-4 pins.

 Trading Pins

 Trading pins, you can find them in bulk on Amazon or purchase them directly from Disney for $12.99 per pin.
-Keep in mind, some people frown upon bulk buying because they are not official Disney pins.
+Keep in mind, that some people frown upon bulk buying because they are not official Disney pins.
 But for kids starting, I would recommend just purchasing these.
-Once they get old enough and can pin trade with cast members or other guests again (pre-pandemic rules) you will want to start buying Disney real pins.

 A Night Light

-If your child has nighttime issues and is scared of the dark, don’t forget a night light for the bathroom or in the resort room.
-With blackout curtains, the room can get really dark and scary.
+If your child has nighttime issues or is scared of the dark, don’t forget a night light for the bathroom/resort room.
+With blackout curtains, the rooms can get really dark and scary.

 Swim Goggles